 Recovery from bruising is supported by folate, one of the B vitamins.
 In foods requiring supplementation, folic acid is a synthetic form of folate used.
 Since this nutrient is necessary for cell division and other processes, regular intake encourages your body to heal after getting a bruise.
 The folate RDA is set at 400 micrograms per day for individuals 14 and older.
-Individuals at risk from a folate deficiency are alcoholics, women who are pregnant or of childbearing age and those with malabsorption disorders.
+Individuals at risk from a folate deficiency are people with alcohol use disorder, pregnant people and those with malabsorption disorders.
 Choosing a diet with fruits and vegetables, legumes, nuts and folic acid-fortified foods can help meet your daily needs.
 Dine on soups with spinach and dried beans or peas, select oranges or bananas as snacks or consume fortified bread or pasta as part of a meal.

-A diet rich in foods with vitamin B-12 can promote your body's ability to heal bruises.
+A diet rich in foods with vitamin B12 can promote your body's ability to heal bruises.
 Supporting platelet production for normal blood clotting is one of this vitamin's roles.
-Deficiency for vitamin B-12 is common in the elderly, vegetarians, individuals with gastrointestinal disease or pernicious anemia, and those who have had bariatric surgery.
+Deficiency for vitamin B12 is common in vegetarians, older adults, individuals with gastrointestinal disease or pernicious anemia and those who have had bariatric surgery.
 The RDA for this nutrient is 2.4 micrograms for adults.
-This goal can be met by choosing foods supplemented or with natural vitamin B-12.
+This goal can be met by choosing foods supplemented or with natural vitamin B12.
 Select main dishes with fish, chicken or eggs, choose fortified cereal at breakfast and add low-fat dairy to your diet to meet the recommended intake.